Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Internal: Tried to order the locs from the mr_GUI file to mr_gui_sports_vikelas_racer, mr_gui_sports_vikelas_mechanic, mr_gui_sports_vikelas_coach and mr_gui_sports_vikelas_olympics for a better overview.

 Other Changes:
-- Italian Irredenta is now alos possible to enact if you lack the interest group, but have Mass Propaganda.
+- Italian Irredenta is now also possible to enact if you lack the interest group, but have Mass Propaganda.
 - When doing an Archaeological Inspection, you will immediately go to the inspection without intermediate events.
 - Removed Rome decision for Italy - we have our own decision.
 - Publishing Industry companies no longer automatically have paper mills as a building, it is now instead an expansion option.